jkempf42/kube-volttron/gateway-node/README.md

 If you decide to deploy vbac, you will need some additional networking support to allow the Volttron BACnet proxy agent access to BACnet devices on the local area network.
-By default, kube-volttron uses the [Flannel CNI driver](https://github.com/flannel-io/flannel#flannel) for intra cluster networking between pods.
-Flannel constructs an isolated overlay network inside the cluster with CIDR 10.244.0.0/16 using the [VXLAN overlay protocol](https://datatracker.ietf.org/doc/html/rfc7348), and there is no routing between pods inside the cluster and devices outside by default, though pods on the gateway node can communicate with pods on other nodes in the cluster, including the Volttron Central pod in the cloud, through the overlay.
-In the figure below, the BACnet K8s cluster network architecture allows the vbac pod to communicate with devices on the host IP subnet by creating another interface in the pod connected directly to the host network.
+By default, kube-volttron uses the [Flannel CNI driver](https://github.com/flannel-io/flannel#flannel) for intra cluster networking between pods as part of the k3s cluster deployment.
+Flannel constructs an isolated overlay network inside the cluster with CIDR 10.244.0.0/16 using the [VXLAN overlay protocol](https://datatracker.ietf.org/doc/html/rfc7348), and there is no routing between pods inside the cluster and devices outside by default, though pods on the gateway node can communicate with pods on other nodes in the cluster, including the Volttron Central pod on the central node, through the overlay.
+In the figure below, the BACnet Kubernetes cluster network architecture allows the vbac pod to communicate with devices on the host IP subnet by creating another interface in the pod connected directly to the host network.

 ![BACnet network architecture](image/bn-gateway-node-arch-flannel.png)